Border Collie dog receiving vaccination.

 Infectious tracheobronchitis

 Infectious tracheobronchitis, commonly known as kennel cough, is a complex of viruses that can cause a harsh, hacking cough resembling a chest cold in humans.
-Kennel cough is most often spread in kennels or other group settings.
-It is generally only a serious condition for very young, very old dogs, or those with compromised immune systems due to other illnesses or parasites.
+Kennel cough — as the name suggests — is most often spread in kennels or other group settings.
+It is generally only a serious condition for very young or very old dogs, or those with compromised immune systems due to other illnesses or parasites.
 While kennel cough usually resolves on its own, it can be prevented entirely through regular vaccinations.
 Many kennels or boarding facilities require proof of current immunization before allowing your dog to enter.

 Canine coronavirus